-Writing Queer Characters
+Writing Non-Cishet Characters

-Note: While I identify as somewhere between straight and queer, I am still a cisgender person.
+Note to members of the LGBT Community: While I identify as somewhere between straight and queer, I am still a cisgender person.
 If anyone who belongs to the LGBT community would like to add onto this list or criticize me, I will take your word to heart and try my best to correct anything insensitive or inaccurate.
 Thank you for your time.

 What is cishet?